Monitoring

 Statistics

 To better understand the performance and availability of your services, we offer a variety of monitor statistics.
+The availability and probe duration along with other metrics are displayed in your monitor overview, which looks like this:

 -